pyladies/pyladies/README.md

 Once done, save it in `www/_posts/` with the date and title in the name of the file, like so: `2013-04-21-lynns-awesome-resource.md`.

+To find this resource online, you would navigate to http://pyladies.com/blog/[your_post_name]

 ## For Organizers
 ### Your own domain/site: